 Remember, the way you’ve made your blog post look matters just as much as what you’ve written.

 Make it easy to read.
-You want to draw in your audience at the first glance.
+You want to draw in your audience at first glance.
 If your blog post is disjointed and full of lengthy paragraphs and blocks of dense text, it’s not going to be very inviting.